aksommerville/egg2/README.md

 - - [ ] Native and web do not sound the same.
 Once better tooling is in place, figure out why and tweak them closer.
 - - [ ] Music level is too high relative to sound effects.
 Cheat it down globally.
 Fudged a correction in both Zen Garden and Humm Fu.
 - [ ] Minor bugs and tweaks outstanding.
+- - [ ] Permit command-line and query params to prepopulate the store, for keys specified via metadata.
+- - - I'm picturing printing QR codes that embed a saved game from one machine, that the user can reopen in her browser.
+- - - Could also be super helpful during development: `./mygame --startAtLevel=13`
+- - - Do require games to opt in to this behavior per field by naming the keys in metadata.
+- - [ ] editor: New map in "neighbors" regime created an incorrect (zeroes) command in the new one, and didn't create in the old one.
+- - - ...might only happen to the first map in a layer, or maybe the first in a project.
+Wishbone got it on the first neighbor creation, and not after.
+- - - ...no, it did happen later in wishbone too.
+- - [ ] editor: Sprite in the edit-poi modal are sorted as strings; prefer to sort numerically by rid.
+- - [ ] editor: "Copy from other resource" option in the channels' "Store..." modal.
+- - [ ] editor: Creating new tilesheet or decalsheet, somehow prompt existing images.
+- - [ ] graf: Can flush due to full buffer in the middle of raw geometry, breaking sets. eg try a bunch of `EGG_RENDER_LINES`.
+- - - Confirm that all impacted cases are single calls into graf.
+If so, the fix will be easy, just start allocating multiple vertices at once internally.
 - - [x] editor: World map.
 Ugh, I needed this badly during Mysteries of the Crypt. :(
 - - [x] MapEditor: Producing 3-byte "position" commands, which can never be legal.
 - - [x] eggdev: Builds still do not appear to pull in their deps correctly; I'm needing to `make clean` when I shouldn't need to.